slatedocs/slate/source/includes/_enums.md

 Function Name  | Description
 ---------  | -----------
-`getUserMedia`  | The failure occured in getUserMedia function (added in callstats.js version 3.4.x).
+`getUserMedia`  | The failure occurred in getUserMedia function (added in callstats.js version 3.4.x).
-`createOffer`  | The failure occured in createOffer function.
+`createOffer`  | The failure occurred in createOffer function.
-`createAnswer`  | The failure occured in createAnswer function.
+`createAnswer`  | The failure occurred in createAnswer function.
-`setLocalDescription`  | The failure occured in setLocalDescription function.
+`setLocalDescription`  | The failure occurred in setLocalDescription function.
-`setRemoteDescription`  | The failure occured in setRemoteDescription function.
+`setRemoteDescription`  | The failure occurred in setRemoteDescription function.
-`addIceCandidate`  | The failure occured in addIceCandidate function.
+`addIceCandidate`  | The failure occurred in addIceCandidate function.
 `iceConnectionFailure`  | Ice connection failure detected by the application.
 `signalingError`  | Signaling related errors in the application.